Add a Site-to-Site connection to a VNet with an existing VPN gateway connection

 - Click All resources and locate your virtual network gateway from the list of resources and click it.

-On the Virtual network gateway blade, click Connections.
+On the Virtual network gateway page, click Connections.

-On the Add connection blade, fill out the following fields:
+On the Add connection page, fill out the following fields:

 - Name: The name you want to give to the site you are creating the connection to.

 Part 2 - Add a local network gateway

 Click Local network gateway Choose a local network gateway.
 This will open the Choose local network gateway page.